OCA/account-financial-reporting/mis_builder_cash_flow/README.rst

 It also adds:

+- Forecast categories: a classification that can be assigned to any cash flow forecast line, so forecast lines can be grouped and filtered (e.g. by rent).
 - Cash flow plans: a recurring template that generates a whole series of forecast lines with a single click.
 - A per-company, configurable limit on the number of forecast lines a